francisrstokes/16bitjs/README.md

 - The definition of an [assembly language](https://en.wikipedia.org/wiki/Assembly_language) with 37 instructions
 - An [assembler](https://en.wikipedia.org/wiki/Assembly_language#Assembler) to transform a `*.asm` file into a binary executable format
 - A small [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) which simulates a basic computer architecture: A memory space, stack, and CPU with 4 general purpose registers and a fetch-decode-execute cycle
+- A compiler for the [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language directly to the binary executable format

 The virtual machine can run in two modes: run (default) and step.
 Run mode simply runs the entire program in sucession.
 Step mode runs the program in a debug environment, pausing before executing each instruction and displaying the entire state of the machine.